 She made her Vienna State Opera debut in 2011 as Tatyana in Eugene Onegin, later singing Mimi in La bohème, Micaela in Carmen, The Countess in Le nozze di Figaro, Violetta in La traviata and Amelia in Simon Boccanegra (opposite Domingo in the title role).

 Her performance as Teresa in Benvenuto Cellini was filmed at the Salzburg Festival and received a wide commercial release.
-Other recent appearances have included Alice Ford in Falstaff and Desdemona in Otello.
+Future engagements include Verdi’s Requiem in both Modena and Melbourne and Gutrune in Opera Australia’s production of Der Ring des Nibelungen.